sifanexisted/fundiff/README.md

 ## Dataset

-Training datasets are available for download at [dataset link]()(coming soon).
+Training datasets are available for download at [dataset link](https://drive.google.com/drive/folders/1GX5uG_3R-yfuP9nMIk0v7ChuEytYwYPW?usp=drive_link).
 Download and extract the datasets to the appropriate directory and change the data path accordinly in config files before training.

 ## Training Pipeline